-- 5. The membership of a FAB shall normally be: - a Chair, appointed by the Executive Dean for a period of three years with a two year extension option.
-Following this a Chair will not normally be eligible for re-appointment for a further two years; - b) a Deputy Chair, appointed from amongst the members of the FAB; - c) the Chairs of ASBs; - d) the Senior Tutor or their nominee may be co-opted into membership as appropriate. - 6.
-No persons other than the members and designated administrative staff shall be permitted to attend meetings of FABs, unless invited by the Chair with the agreement of the Board.
+- 5. The membership of an Assessment Board shall normally be: - a. a Chair, appointed by the Executive Dean for a period of three years with a two-year extension option.
+Following this a Chair will not normally be eligible for re-appointment for a further two years; - b. a Deputy Chair, appointed from amongst the members of the Assessment Board; - c. the Chairs of Assessment Sub-Boards; - d. a Senior Tutor or their nominee may be co-opted into membership as appropriate. - 6.
+No persons other than the members and designated administrative staff shall be permitted to attend meetings of Assessment Boards, unless invited by the Chair with the agreement of the Board. - 7.
+In Faculties with a single programme for which there is a single-tiered Assessment Board, members shall be recommended by the Assessment Board Chair and approved by Academic Standards Sub-Committee.
+In such cases, the External Examiners may also be members of the Assessment Board with full rights of membership including voting rights.

-- 7. In Faculties with a single programme for which there is a single-tiered Assessment Board, members shall be recommended by the FAB Chair and approved by CASC.
-In such cases, the External Examiners may also be members of the FAB with full rights of membership including voting rights. - Quoracy - 8.
-The Chair of an ASB, or their nominee appointed from the membership of the ASB, shall be required to be present at any meeting where their results and recommendations are being considered.
-Failure to attend will result in results and recommendations being held in abeyance. - 9.
-The quorum for any meeting is: - a) the Chair or Deputy Chair; - b) one-third of the total voting membership (to include External Examiners for single-tier boards). - 10.
-Decisions of the FAB shall be arrived at by a majority vote of those members in attendance.
+- 8. The quorum for any meeting is: - a. the Chair or Deputy Chair; - b. one-third of the total voting membership (to include External Examiners for single-tier boards). - 9.
+The Chair of an Assessment Sub-Board, or their nominee appointed from the membership of the Assessment Sub-Board, shall be required to be present at any meeting where their results and recommendations are being considered.
+Failure to attend will result in results and recommendations being held in abeyance. - 10.
+Decisions of the Assessment Board shall be arrived at by a majority vote of those members in attendance.
 The Chair shall have the casting vote where necessary. - 11.
-FAB meetings which are not quorate will not be permitted to proceed. - 12.
-Each FAB must meet at least twice in each academic year, or more as may be necessary, to conduct its business.
+Assessment Board meetings which are not quorate will not be permitted to proceed. - 12.
+Each Assessment Board must meet at least twice in each academic year to conduct its business.